-Like its predecessor, the REV2 features two DCOs per voice and Curtis filters at the heart of its sound engine, but boasts a number of significant enhancements designed to make it more powerful.
+The REV2 features two DCOs per voice and Curtis filters at the heart of its sound engine.
+It boasts a number of significant enhancements over its predecessor, designed to make it more powerful.

 As Dave Smith puts it, “The Prophet ’08 has been a real road warrior for 10 years now and people still love it.
 But we felt it was time to update it with new technology and new features and, at the same time, lower its cost.”
 Smith continued: “The REV2 is essentially the result of our effort to enhance and improve everything we could about the original Prophet ’08 and, in many cases, double its power.”

 The most obvious difference between the REV2 and its predecessor is polyphony.
 The REV2 has 16-voices as its standard configuration — twice the polyphony of the Prophet ’08 (though an 8-voice option is also available).
 Since the synth features bi-timbral operation, two completely independent sounds can be stacked or split — layered together or assigned to two different zones on the keyboard.

 The essence of its sound comes from two DCOs (plus a sub-octave generator on oscillator 1) per voice, with 4 waveshapes (sawtooth, triangle, sawtooth + triangle, and pulse) and a 2/4 pole low-pass, resonant Curtis filter per voice.
 These are the same filters used not only in the Prophet ’08, but also in many classic instruments of the ’70s and ’80s.
 A new feature unique to the REV2 is waveshape modulation.
 You can vary the “pulse width” of any of the four waveforms by manually dialing in a desired waveshape width or by using an LFO or other modulation source for continuously shifting timbre.